 How to make compost easy while understanding the method choices and benefits.

 Even some HOA’s allow compost bins/piles.
-Did you know you can re-purpose 20-50% of your kitchen waste through composting?
+Did you know you can re-purpose 20-50% of your kitchen waste and food scraps through composting?
 If you’re looking for the ‘composting for beginners’ guide, you’ve found it.

 What is compost?